top of page

 “Some of the deepest sessions I’ve seen came from people who said afterward, ‘I didn’t think I was that deep.’”

-This removes:👉 the scoreboard mentality
+👉 the scoreboard mentality

 And that changes everything.